All Features

 Click on the “Quantity Change Events” tab for the Item.

-Double click on the Date, Quantity or Cost and type the correct number.
+Double click on the Date, Quantity, or Cost and type the correct number.
 If you want to delete the Quantity Change Event entirely, enter “0” for the quantity or use the “-” button in the bottom left corner of the table.

-If you’ve used the Item on any Order (Proposal, Confirmed, Completed, Cancelled, Sale, Damaged or Wishlist), you will not be able to Delete the Quantity Change Event or change the Quantity to lower than the amount used on past orders.
+If you’ve used the Item on any Order (Proposal, Confirmed, Completed, Cancelled, Sale, Damaged, or Wishlist), you will not be able to Delete the Quantity Change Event or change the Quantity to lower than the amount used on past Orders.

 Again, this method should only be used if you’ve made a mistake in your entry.
-If you want to remove an Item that is damaged beyond repair, needs to be retired, or is missing, use a Quantity Change Event (above).
+If you want to remove an Item that is damaged beyond repair, needs to be retired, or is missing, use a New Quantity Change Event (above).

 3. Sale Orders